mrworf/detrackify-email/GUARD_SERVER.md

 # This file can be used by both detrackify_email.py and detrackify_guard.py

 # Shared configuration (used by both email and guard)
+common:
   salt: "test123456789"
   domain_aliases_file: domain_aliases.yml
   blacklist_file: blacklist.yml
+  strip_param_prefix:
+    - "utm_"
+    - "fbclid"
+    - "gclid"

 # Email processor configuration
 email: